jasonkylefrank/Front-end-Curriculum/React/Learn/Tips/README.md

 ```

 #### What are the options when using Flux?
-We must also consider how our use of the Flux pattern comes into play (and specifically Redux)...
+We must also consider how our use of the Flux pattern comes into play (and specifically Redux).